Updated October 2024–Have you ever wondered what Halloween in Ireland is really like?

 If you plan to be in Galway during the annual Halloween celebration, you won’t want to miss this one.

-7. The Nightmare Realm
+7. The Nightmare Realm, Dublin

-This adults-only, award-winning Halloween event has been dubbed the most terrifying Halloween event in Ireland and the Best Scream Park in Europe.
+This award-winning Halloween event has been dubbed the most terrifying Halloween event in Ireland and the Best Scream Park in Europe.

 The attraction is housed in a 130-year-old Victorian red brick building on Mary's Lane in the inner city.